flamyKid/pulling/pulling/README.txt

 Pulling
 =============
 Pulling is an open source python repository for parsing data from files and web pages.
 Documentation in English can be found here - https://github.com/ItYaS/pulling/wiki.
-The repository now supports .txt .rtf .pdf .docx .csv .avro .json formats and parsing data from tags(p, h, a, img, span) of web pages.
+The repository now supports .txt .rtf .pdf .docx .csv .avro .json formats and parsing data from tags of web pages.

 Future
 ======================